Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 The fields are located just off the highway close to the turn-off for Harrison Hot Springs.
 It’s about a 30-minute drive from the old Chilliwack Tulip Festival location.

-The Bloom Bound Shuttle bus is offered between April 15th and 26th, leaving the Lougheed Mall at select times.
+The Bloom Bound Shuttle bus is offered between April 15th and May 2nd, leaving Lougheed Mall at select times.
 Check out their Bloom Bound Shuttle webpage to book your ride.

-This year the Harrison Tulip Festival will be open daily between April 15th and May 8th (or so).
-It is expected to be open on weekdays between 10:00 am and 6:30 pm.
+This year the Harrison Tulip Festival will be open daily between April 10th and May 3rd (or so).
+It is expected to operate on weekdays between 10:00 am and 6:30 pm.
 Hours on Saturdays and Sundays are from 6:00 am until 6:30 pm.

 Visit the Harrison Tulip Festival website for full details about this event.